william1209/Risk_Manage/README.md

 ## Methology
 <!-- Background Investigation -->
 ### Background Investigation -- Deterministic Model
 By conducting unsupervised classification, it's a lot easier to discriminate the degree of jeopardy about the existing position and opportunities of future dicisions.
-This model aims to help traders to come up with algorithmic strategies depending on different clusters.
+This model aims to help traders to come up with algorithmic strategies for different clusters.

 * Cluster -- EM-GMM model
 * Classification -- Random Forrest/Decision Tree